 Good choice if you live somewhere with smooth and wide pathways, and both kids are over 6 months.

 Why did we decide on the Gazelle S?

 We first decided we needed a convertible single-to-double stroller rather than a fixed double like the Zoe Twin, due to our changing needs throughout the week.
 For example I use the single configuration to take Nori to daycare, and expand it to a double for family walks.
 Living in a city, a front-to-back double made more sense than side-by-side.
 And living somewhere with harsh winters and bumpy sidewalks, a more premium, sturdily built stroller with large wheels was a must for durability compared to travel style ones.

 From there, the Cybex Gazelle S edged out other contenders for its higher max weight limit for both seats, built in converters, and ease of rearranging the seat configurations (there is a convenient color coded guide on all configurations, sewn right into the stroller under basket).
 So far, the build quality, wheels, and suspension seem excellent.

-The Vista V2 was a close runner up and also a great choice.
+The Vista V2 was a close runner up and also a great choice, especially with their complimentary maintenance.
 Ultimately, the main considerations for our situation were the lower weight limit and the superfluous bassinet (which others enjoy using the first few months!
 We typically use our infant carseat instead), plus the need to buy several adapters.

 I hope this is helpful for anyone trying to make a similar decision, and please let us know any questions and other double stroller favorites in the comments!